mabrek/mabrek.github.io/_drafts/kafka-parquet-timeseries.md

     kafka-console-consumer.sh  --zookeeper localhost:2181 --topic metrics --from-beginning --property print.key=true

 Text file had size of 1.4Gb which means that kafka has some overhead for storing data.

+Next step is to fetch data from Kafka and feed it into Parquet.